Sungkonghoe University

 Sungkonghoe University is a private university in Seoul, South Korea.
-It was originally founded in 1914 by an Anglican Communion and became a comprehensive university in 1994.
+It was originally founded in 1914 by the Anglican Communion and became a comprehensive university in 1994.
 It is one of the most progressive universities in South Korea with an academic mission dedicated to the promotion of human rights, democracy, and peace on the Korean peninsula.
 It is particularly respected in the research and education of social sciences.

+In addition, it is the only university in Korea that has a theological graduate school that trains Anglican priests.